 Labor and Materials

-Materials are generally affordable, and you can get discounts if you buy in bulk.
-For example, vinyl flooring is the cheapest at $2 minimum and $15 maximum per square foot.
+On the other hand, materials are generally affordable, and you can get discounts if you buy in bulk.
+Vinyl flooring is the cheapest at $2 minimum and $15 maximum per square foot.

 Location